If you love soup, this homemade chicken ramen soup recipe is for you. Learn how to make delicious chicken ramen at home with just a few ingredients.

 We have chicken at least twice a week because it’s easy and simple to cook and always results in a delicious meal.
 Depending on the day and what we have, it can anything from tasty instant pot chicken breast or a sheet pan Mediterranean chicken to one pan Greek chicken and rice.
 Today we have another favorite here, homemade chicken ramen, with juicy chicken breast and a delicious stock, topped with and egg that has a silky golden yolk!

-We love any kind of soup and always try to include them in our weekly meal plan at least a couple of nights a week.
+We love any kind of soup and always try to include them in our weekly meal plan.
+Some of our favorites are lentil soup and chicken soup.
 They’re easy, simple and very nutritious.
 I’m always up for soup, whether it’s summer or winter.
 And if you’re a soup fan like me, you’re going to love this chicken ramen recipe.

 This is a healthy and easy recipe you can make to jazz up your weeknight meals and bring more flavor to your table.
 You’ll be amazed by the flavors and how easy this homemade chicken ramen is.

 A bowl of chicken ramen is full of umami flavors.
 Think delicious delicate noodles smothered with a tasty broth and topped with juicy chicken breast, some bok choy and unbelievably silky egg yolk.

 All the good things, right?
 Brace yourself for a feast of flavors made possible with this chicken ramen recipe!